Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 It was probably some of the best moments you’ve ever had in life: amazing sex, amazing happiness, your heart feeling full, etc.

-Trust me: I’ve been there.
-I had a break up several years ago that motivated me to start this big website.
-Writing articles like these has helped me through some dark times.
+I’ve been there.
+I had a break up with an ex-BPD girlfriend several years ago that motivated me to start blogging.

-These days, I call myself a mindset/mentality coach because your beliefs and attitude will absolutely determine the health of your Borderline relationships.
+These days, I call myself a mindset/mentality coach because your beliefs and attitude will absolutely determine the health of your BPD relationships.

 With all that said, let’s get into it.